OpenBB-finance/OpenBB/website/content/cli/usage/overview/structure-and-navigation.md

 ## Navigation

-Navigating through the Terminal menus is similar to traversing folders from any operating system's command line prompt.
+Navigating through the CLI menus is similar to traversing folders from any operating system's command line prompt.
 The `/home` screen is the main directory where everything begins, and the menus are paths branched from the main.
-Instead of `C:\Users\OpenBB\Documents`, you'll have something like `/stocks/options`.
+Instead of `C:\Users\OpenBB\Documents`, you'll have something like `/equity/price`.
 Instead of `cd ..`, you can do `..` to return the menu right above.
 To go back to the root menu you can do `/`.

 Absolute paths are also valid to-and-from any point.
-From the [`/stocks/options`](/terminal/menus/stocks/options) menu, you can go directly to [`crypto`](/terminal/menus/crypto) menu with: `/crypto`.
+From the `/equity/price` menu, you can go directly to `crypto` menu with: `/crypto`.
 Note the forward slash at the start to denote the "absolute" path.

 <TutorialVideo